cvs-health/testaro/README.md

 netWatch(true, 300, true);
 ```

-In this example, a module of your application asks Testaro to check the servers for a job every 300 seconds, to perform any jobs obtained from the servers, and then to continue checking until the process is stopped.
+In this example, a module of your application asks Testaro to check the servers for a job every 300 seconds, to perform any jobs obtained from any of the servers, and then to continue checking until the process is stopped.
 If the first argument is `false`, Testaro will stop checking after performing 1 job.

 The third argument specifies whether Testaro should be certificate-tolerant.
 A `true` value makes Testaro accept SSL certificates that fail verification against a list of certificate authorities.
 This allows testing of `https` targets that, for example, use self-signed certificates.
 If the third argument is omitted, the default for that argument is implemented.
 The default is `true`.